-7. Joint staff-student consultative committees
+7. Joint staff-student consultative committees and programme committees

-Joint staff-student consultative committees are established to provide staff and students with an opportunity to exchange views on the content and organization of the programmes and courses, and to identify areas of special interest or concern.
-The consultative meetings focus mainly on academic matters and collective welfare of the students.
-Major Leaders, class tutors and course leaders are invited to attend the meeting; student representatives are to be elected among students on an academic year basis.
-The committee normally meets twice a year but special meetings will be scheduled when required.
+Joint staff-student consultative committees and programme committees are established to provide staff and students with an opportunity to exchange views on the content and organization of the programmes and courses, and to identify areas of special interest or concern.
+The meetings focus mainly on academic matters and collective welfare of the students.
+Major/Stream Leaders and student representatives are invited to attend the meetings.
+The committees normally meet twice a year but special meetings will be scheduled when required.